Idlewild, Michigan: Decline and redevelopment efforts (1964–present)

 The state of Michigan invested funds for a 10-year strategic plan for Idlewild completed in 2013 as the Tourism Development Strategy For Idlewild, Michigan.

-The Idlewild Historic and Cultural Center is open Saturdays in 2019 and offers a self-guided driving tour of the community with stops including the remains of the Flamingo Club, the Paradise Club, and some of the previous homes of prominent individuals.
+The Idlewild Historic and Cultural Center was open Saturdays in 2019 and offered a self-guided driving tour of the community with stops including the remains of the Flamingo Club, the Paradise Club, and some of the previous homes of prominent individuals.
 The National Idlewilders Club continues to organize annual events.
-The town's store, Road Runners, is a typical rural one-stop, right now the only store in town.
-They sell cans of soup, bags of chips, beer and pop, coffee and tea, cigarettes and liquor.
 The Idlewild Historic & Cultural Center displays memorabilia and photographs of the town's most active years.

 In a 2017 interview with New York Post, Idlewild booster John O. Meeks described the community as follows.
 "We have three motels here now.
 There used to be 35.
 We have one restaurant.
 There used to be 25.
 I don’t expect it to be what it once was, but I do believe it deserves a future."
 Journalist Salena Zito added that "Idlewild is not a complete ghost town.
 Its pristine lakes remain home to a couple of hundred people — mostly those left over from its heyday — and a few newcomers such as township supervisor Carrington-Atkins, who recently bought the perfectly preserved home of famed black author Charles Waddell Chesnutt.
 And yet, many of its houses are empty, its storefronts fallen victim to nature".

 In February 2019, East Lansing radio station WFMK described Idlewild as a ghost town "due to the vacated neighborhoods: block-after-block of deserted homes and yards.
 Many whole blocks are completely deserted & vacant except for the crumbling shacks that were once homes", confirmed by a series of photos.
 Nonetheless, a series of events was planned for 2019, such as The 5th Annual Idlewild Education, Empowerment and Music Festival weekend (July 13–14), with guests including an original Braggs Fiesta Doll Dancer, Carlean Gill.

 A 2011 Black Past article summarized the town's legacy as follows: "Despite this decline, Idlewild symbolized the heyday of the combination of race, leisure, and geography to create a briefly prosperous community through niche tourism".